Samsung/tizen-docs/docs/application/native/guides/ui/dali/dali-n.md

 - Tizen 2.4 and Higher for Mobile
 - Tizen 3.0 and Higher for Wearable

 DALi is a cross-platform 3D UI Toolkit for embedded systems.
 Its 3D user interface engine enables you to create rich and high-performance UI applications.
-DALi is based on OpenGL® ES 2.0, but provides a clean cross-platform C++ framework.
-This means that you can use high-level DALi APIs instead of accessing low-level OpenGL® APIs directly.
+DALi is based on OpenGL&reg; ES 2.0, but provides a clean cross-platform C++ framework.
+This means that you can use high-level DALi APIs instead of accessing low-level OpenGL&reg; APIs directly.

 When creating a DALi application, make sure you understand the following main features: